RestorationsSOS.com - Fire and Water Damage Restoration

-If you are already familiar with the hazards of sewage backup, you must know that sewage contains bacteria, viruses, and other contaminants that can cause diseases unless you take proper precautions.
+If you are already familiar with the hazards of sewage backup, you already know that sewage contains bacteria, viruses, and other contaminants that can cause diseases unless you take proper precautions.

 Act Fast!